LibraryOfCongress/citizen-dj/README.md

 ### Processing new content

-These scripts are maintained in a [separate open-source code repository](https://github.com/beefoo/media-tools).
-To set this up:
+These scripts that are used to generate new assets for use in this app are maintained in a [separate open-source code repository](https://github.com/beefoo/media-tools).

 - [Install requirements](https://github.com/beefoo/media-tools#requirements).
-To complete the full workflow, you will need:
+To complete the full workflow, the core libraries needed are:
     - [Python](https://www.python.org/) 3.6+
     - [SciPy](https://www.scipy.org/) for math functions (probably already installed)
-    - [FFmpeg and FFprobe](https://www.ffmpeg.org/) for working with media files
+    - [FFmpeg and FFprobe](https://www.ffmpeg.org/) for working with media files; `ffmpeg` and `ffprobe` commands must work
     - [LibROSA](https://librosa.github.io/librosa/) for audio analysis
     - [Pydub](http://pydub.com/) for audio manipulation
     - [scikit-learn](https://scikit-learn.org/stable/) for statistics and machine learning features (e.g. TSNE, clustering, classification)
     - [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) for faster TSNE
-    - [RasterFairy](https://github.com/Quasimondo/RasterFairy) for transforming point cloud to grid
+    - [RasterFairy](https://github.com/Quasimondo/RasterFairy) for transforming point cloud to grid (supports Python 2.7 only)
     - [Requests](http://docs.python-requests.org/en/master/) for making remote web requests for scraping metadata
     - [Curl](https://curl.haxx.se/) for binary downloads
 - Clone the repository: